 The flours in this recipe are selected for as much oven spring possible and for a delicious taste.

-Bread flour makes the bulk of the flours.
+Bread flour makes the bulk of the flour.
 80% of the flour is bread flour.
 You should choose the best tasting bread flour that you have available.

-If you don’t have spelt or rye, you can substitute with any other whole-grain that you like.
-If you prefer to do a 100% bread flour loaf, you may want to consider using a lower hydration, dependent on whole absorbent your bread flour is.
+If you don’t have spelt or rye, you can substitute with any other whole grain that you like.
+If you prefer to do a 100% bread flour loaf, you may want to consider using lower hydration, dependent on how absorbent your bread flour is.
 Just note that the bread won’t be nearly as tasty.

 |61g||whole grain spelt flour||10%|